tydaeus/notes/windows/powershell/powershell_file_io.md

 ### Set-Content and Add-Content
 The `Set-Content` cmdlet replaces the content of one or more files with specified content, e.g. `Set-Content $Path $Value`.

 The `Add-Content` cmdlet appends content to one or more files.
+Note that this appears to provide little/no buffering, and so will operate very slowly if used repeatedly.
+Consider using .Net's `StreamWriter.WriteLine` method for better performance when writing large numbers of single lines.

 This appears to default to UTF8 encoding without a Byte-Order Mark.